Biochemistry: Proteins

 If the amino group is removed from an amino acid, it leaves behind a carbon skeleton called an α-keto acid.
 Enzymes called transaminases can easily transfer the amino group from one amino acid (making it an α-keto acid) to another α-keto acid (making it an amino acid).
 This is important in the biosynthesis of amino acids, as for many of the pathways, intermediates from other biochemical pathways are converted to the α-keto acid skeleton, and then an amino group is added, often via transamination.
 The amino acids may then be linked together to form a protein.

-A similar process is used to break down proteins.
-It is first hydrolyzed into its component amino acids.
-Free ammonia (NH_{3}), existing as the ammonium ion (NH_{4}^{+}) in blood, is toxic to life forms.
+Proteins are broken down by first hydrolyzing them into their component amino acids.
+Further breakdown of these amino acids releases free ammonia (NH_{3}), existing as the ammonium ion (NH_{4}^{+}) in blood, which is toxic to life forms.
 A suitable method for excreting it must therefore exist.
 Different tactics have evolved in different animals, depending on the animals' needs.
 Unicellular organisms release the ammonia into the environment.
 Likewise, bony fish can release ammonia into the water where it is quickly diluted.
 In general, mammals convert ammonia into urea, via the urea cycle.

 In order to determine whether two proteins are related, or in other words to decide whether they are homologous or not, scientists use sequence-comparison methods.
 Methods like sequence alignments and structural alignments are powerful tools that help scientists identify homologies between related molecules.
-The relevance of finding homologies among proteins goes beyond forming an evolutionary pattern of protein families.
-By finding how similar two protein sequences are, we acquire knowledge about their structure and therefore their function.
+Homology helps scientists understand the evolutionary relationships between proteins and extend understanding of their structure and thus their function.